Neil Young tunes

 And send me a cheeseburger and a new Rolling Stone.
 Yeah.”

-I genuinely feel these are my favorite lyrics, by anyone, ever.
+I genuinely feel these are my favourite lyrics, by anyone, ever.

-After a few more albums and live albums it’s now 1992, Neil releases Harvest Moon, the title track is my favorite Neil Young tune.
+After a few more albums and live albums, it’s now 1992, Neil releases Harvest Moon, the title track is my favourite Neil Young tune.

 The album did well but 1992 was a huge year in music history so perhaps it didn’t get the attention it deserved.
 Still, it got to #4 in Canada, #9 in the U.K., and #16 in the U.S., selling 2 million copies in the U.S.

-Since Harvest Moon, Neil has kept releasing albums, my favorite being Silver & Gold (2000), but no new hits have appeared since Harvest Moon.
+Since Harvest Moon, Neil has kept releasing albums, my favourite being Silver & Gold (2000), but no new hits have appeared since Harvest Moon.

-Definitely worth mentioning is his collaboration with Pearl Jam in 1995 on Mirrorball, maybe it was now everyone realised Grunge was so influenced by Neil’s music he was dubbed the Godfather of Grunge.
+Worth mentioning is his collaboration with Pearl Jam in 1995 on Mirrorball, maybe it was now everyone realized Grunge was so influenced by Neil’s music he was dubbed the Godfather of Grunge.

 Personally, I’m more of a fan of his acoustic work.
 Perhaps that’s why I’ve mainly focused on this side of Neil throughout this article…